 For an accessory routine, I would suggest doing close-grip bench presses, where your hands are much closer together, thus challenging your balance and engaging different muscle groups.

 This will make keeping the balance more difficult, and you’ll definitely need a spotter.

 But this kind of strength training can reduce the pressure on shoulder joints and help you build more muscle mass in your arms, which will take more of the load .

 4. Rear Delt Fly

 When you work on cable machines for your shoulders and back, you’re often forced into a certain body position that doesn’t offer much flexibility.

-For rear delt fly, you grab hold of two dumbbells and lean your upper body forward.
+For rear delt fly, you grab hold of two dumbbells, ensuring a firm grip, and lean your upper body forward, maintaining a straight back.